 Six Different Types of Stock in Indian Market according to Peter Lynch.
-Peter Lynch is the renowned American investor and ex- manager of Magellan fund at Fidelity investment.
+Peter Lynch is the renowned American investor and ex-manager of Magellan fund at Fidelity investment.
 He is famous for his averaged 29.2% annual return for the duration of 13 years.
-The prodigal mutual fund manager divided the stocks in six categories during his investment experience.
-Namely: slow growers, stalwarts, fast growers, cyclicals, asset plays and turnarounds.
+The prodigal mutual fund manager divided the stocks into six categories during his investment experience.
+Namely: slow growers, stalwarts, fast growers, cyclical, asset plays, and turnarounds.

 We are also going to follow lynch’s path.
 Here are the categories with the examples of stocks from Indian markets so that they are easier to understand.